Edna Karr High School: Marching band

 Edna Karr's marching band is known as "#TeamBustEmUp" and includes 100+ instrumentalists, dancers (Cougar Dolls), a flag corp, and twirlers.
 Some notable accomplishments of the band include being highlighted in a documentary on New Orleans, photographed for ESPN's 10th Anniversary of Hurricane Katrina issue, invited to perform in London, England for the city's 2016 New Years Day Parade, and a cameo appearance in Beyoncé's Lemonade visual album.
 They have also appeared in a 2018 T-Mobile commercial and made an appearance in the 2018 film, Assassination Nation.
 It is one of the premier bands of New Orleans, often called upon to compete nationwide.

 The Marching Cougars' motto is "Second to None".

+The band is led by 2004 Edna Karr and 2010 Jackson State University graduate Christopher Herrero who received a key to the city of New Orleans in 2023 along with DJ Hollygrove.